IBM Cloud Docs

 Memory Select the amount of memory for the Power Virtual Server.
 If you choose to use more than 64 GBs of memory per core, you are charged a higher price.
 For example, when you choose one core with 128 GBs of memory, you are charged the regular price for the first 64 GBs.
 After the first 64 GBs (64 - 128 GBs), you are charged a higher price.

 Boot image Select a version of the IBM-provided AIX or IBM i operating system stock image.
 You can also select Linux stock images for SAP HANA and SAP NetWeaver applications.
-For these SAP stock images it is mandatory to set an SSH key while creating the VM.
+For the SAP stock images it is mandatory to set an SSH key while creating the VM.
 You will be able to access the VM instance only via SSH after launch.
 However, it is recommended to set a password by using the passwd command during the first SSH access.
 By setting a password, you are able to access the instance in the UI console.
 You can also deploy your own custom image of AIX, IBM i, or Linux.
-IBM also provides a community supported CentOS image under Linux operating system.
+IBM also provides a community-supported CentOS image under the Linux operating system.
 However, IBM does not provide any support for this image.
 For CentOS support, see the CentOS forum or FAQ page.
 Power Virtual Server now supports Linux (RHEL and SLES) stock images for non-SAP applications.

-To provision Power Virtual Server instance that supports SAP HANA and SAP NetWeaver applications, see Provisioning your IBM Power Virtual Server.
+To provision Power Virtual Server instance that supports SAP HANA and SAP NetWeaver applications, see Provisioning your IBM® Power® Virtual Server.

 Important: When you use an AIX stock image as the boot volume, a console session is required for the initial setting of the root user password.
 Without completing this step, SSH login as root appears as being disabled.